40Cakes/pokebot-gen3/Readme.md

 https://github.com/40Cakes/pokebot-gen3/assets/16377135/a3eed994-e960-4181-9f76-3b36bc9f0619

 # 📖 Preamble
+- This is still in *early* development, as such, stats/config format and general functionality is subject to change, without warning - make sure you back up your `config/<profile name>/` folder before updating your bot!
+- Reach out in Discord [#bot-support-mgba❔](https://discord.com/channels/1057088810950860850/1139190426834833528) if you have any issues

 The bot is frame perfect and can cheat by reading data from any point in memory.
 By default it will attempt to perform most actions, as if a human were playing to make gameplay as representative as possible, some examples:
 - Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible before resetting
 - It's possible to peek inside un-hatched eggs to view stats and shininess as soon as they're received from the daycare, the bot will wait until the eggs are fully hatched before checking and logging